Operation I-5 Partnership to Relieve Congestion

 Another step WSP took was to revise operational hours for the Mounts Road freight weigh station.
 The Mounts Road weigh station is located on northbound I-5 south of the base and north of Lacey.
 Its traditional and mandatory weigh station hours were during weekday morning commutes.
 Trucks merging right and exiting into the weigh station were exacerbating congestion.
 Through the traffic circulation committee, leaders from the agencies agreed that changing the hours of operation would help traffic flow more efficiently.

-Step 4: Now that the short-term fixes are in place, work on medium- and long-term improvements to the I-5 corridor are under way.
+Step 4: After short-term fixes were in place, the focus turned to medium- and long-term improvements to the I-5 corridor.

-WSDOT continues its efforts to improve the I-5 corridor between SR 510 and SR 512.
-Ramp meters and increased CCTV coverage are installed and almost ready for turn-ons.
-An auxiliary lane was built and is open to traffic on southbound I-5 between Thorne Lane and Berkeley Street.
-WSDOT is also working to identify long-range improvements to I-5.
+WSDOT's improvements to the I-5 corridor included new ramp meters between SR 510 in Lacey and SR 512 in Lakewood.
+Crews also installed additional CCTV coverage.
+An auxiliary lane was added for traffic on southbound I-5 between Thorne Lane and Berkeley Street.
+WSDOT is now working to identify long-range improvements to I-5.